MareoRaft/tcr-analysis/README.md

 Given two separate samples, we can define a **distance** between them.
 In the file `sample_distances.py` you can see various distance functions that we are experimenting with (so far we have the `l2` distance (Euclidean), the `jaccard` distance, and the `weighted_jaccard` distance).

-The goal of this repo is to use metrics to evaluate how good these distances functions are, as well as perform other TCR analysis.
+The goal of this repo is to use metrics to evaluate how good these distance functions are, as well as perform other TCR analysis.